karaposu/LLMService/README.md

     print(result)

     # in this case the result will be a generation_result object which inludes all the information you need.
+    # to get the result text you can print result.content
 ```

 ## Step 3: Some simple fact